Cat power solution

 By solving the integration challenge at the power-unit level, the Battery Electric Power Unit helps remove unnecessary complexity and gives OEMs a clearer, faster path forward as power solutions expand.
 It offers:

-- More flexibility to meet customer needs: Removing design and development barriers makes it easier for OEMs to deliver the electrification advantages their customers demand.
+4. More flexibility to meet customer needs: Removing design and development barriers makes it easier for OEMs to deliver the electrification advantages their customer's demand.
 That could be zero tailpipe emissions, less noise, expanded application opportunities — even the potential to lower total cost of ownership by eliminating fuel use and reducing routine maintenance.

-Following the show, McElroy plans to begin field trials using the Battery Electric Power Unit.
-That real-world experience will help us understand how this solution performs in day-to-day use and shape where it could go next.
+Following the show, Doppstadt plans to begin field trials using the BEPU powered machine.
+Insights from real-world operation will help validate performance and inform how this solution evolves next.

 One Step Toward What’s Next